Growth Trends for Related Jobs

 Salaries and Employers

-In 2012, chemists working for oil and gas companies earned the highest average salaries at $113,500 per year.
-The federal government came in second, followed by clay product producers at $94,000 and aerospace manufacturing firms with an average salary of $93,450.
+In 2020, chemists working for the federal govenrment earned the highest average salaries at $116,990 per year.
+Computer and electronic product manufacturing came in second, followed by clay product producers at $94,000 and aerospace manufacturing firms with an average salary of $93,450.
 Firms manufacturing synthetic materials like artificial rubber, resins and fabrics also paid chemists a high average salary of $91,940.